itchyOwl/general-unity-utilities/README.md

 In the [UI](UI) folder you can find [GUIManager](UI/GUIManager.cs), which is a [singleton](Auxiliary/Singleton.cs) class.
 It's designed to work as a simple manager that can be placed into any project as it is.
 Currently if provides methods for displaying screen space notifications and floating UI messages following a 3d target.
 It also handles all the window selection logic for you.
 For most projects, I've created a more specific manager that inherits GUIManager.

-I'm not a great fan of the singleton pattern, but in some cases it's just unavoidable.
+I'm not a huge fan of the singleton pattern, but in some cases it's just unavoidable.
 [Singleton](Auxiliary/Singleton.cs) provides GetInstance<TDerivate>() method that updates the instance to a more specific type.
 Use this method, in the derivative manager, so the instance is automatically updated for you.

 The GUI settings should be defined in a [GUIPreset](UI/GUIPreset.cs) or a ScriptableObject that inherits that class.
 New ScriptableObjects can be created with [ScriptableObjectFactory](ScriptableObjectFactory/Editor/ScriptableObjectFactory.cs), which uses reflection to find all the ScriptableObjects in the project.